visionify/visionai/docs/scenarios/fall-and-accident-detection.md

 Overall, the system is designed to help improve safety in a range of environments, from factories and warehouses to retail stores and public spaces.
 By detecting potential hazards in real-time, the system can alert workers or visitors to potential dangers and help prevent accidents and injuries.

-## Camera Configuration

-### Camera Placement

-- Install cameras in areas where falls and accidents are likely to occur, such as stairwells, walkways, and production areas.
-- Place cameras in areas where employees can easily see and respond to falls and accidents.

-### Camera Height

-- Cameras should be installed at a height of 7-8 feet above the floor level.

-- Place the camera 10-12 feet from the focal point.

-### Camera Angle Mounting Ranges

-- Place the camera at a level angle to capture footage of the fall or accident and surrounding area.

-Find more details about camera placement [here](../overview/cameras.md).

 ## Model Details

 ### Dataset